pawa4272/Capstone-Project/README.md

 The dataset is a relational set of files describing customers' orders over time, and can be found at the following location: https://www.kaggle.com/c/instacart-market-basket-analysis/data.

 •Data was
 aggregated to create one row per customer’s per item purchased

+•Aggregation was done based on the following conditions:

+•By items purchased from
+all customer’s orders

+•By items purchased from the last 5 orders of the customer

+•Department of the item was also kept as the natural category of the items

+•Null values were set to 0